Will cancelling a credit card affect my credit score?

 • Term of loan

-Does cancelling a credit card always have an impact on credit scores?
+Does cancelling a credit card always affect credit rating in Australia?

 Getting rid of a credit card doesn't always have an impact on your credit score.
 For example, if you've just got a new credit card and then closed the old one (or vice versa), it may not change your overall score.